microsoft/DirectXTK/Readme.txt

             Rgba32
                 High quality and supports multicolored fonts, but wastes space.
             Bgra4444
-                Good choice for color fonts on Windows Store apps and Windows Phone platforms, as this format requires the DirectX 11.1 Runtime and a WDDM 1.2 driver.
+                Good choice for color fonts on Windows Store apps and Windows phone platforms, as this format requires the DirectX 11.1 Runtime and a WDDM 1.2 driver.
             CompressedMono